 Cartagena is among the most beautiful cities visited so far on this trip.
-Especially the old part, within the walls built after countless pirate attacks, including that of Drake in 1586, which not only plundered and set on fire it, but also got a heavy ransom to return it to the Spaniards.
+Especially the old part, within the walls built after countless pirate attacks, including one of Drake in 1586, which not only plundered and set the city on fire but also got a heavy ransom to return it to the Spaniards.

-Around Cartagena there is an archipelago of small islands that reach Playa Blanca, a beach (white, of course) with the typical Caribbean Sea, warm, turquoise.
+Around Cartagena, there is an archipelago of small islands that reach Playa Blanca, a beach (white, of course) with the typical Caribbean Sea, warm and turquoise.
 I stayed there for three days of lazy leisure.

-It is the classic quiet place with little shacks on the beach where is possible eating and sleeping in hammocks, ridge tents and cute huts.
-I stayed in a ridge tent because all the huts were already occupied.
+It is the classic quiet place with little shacks by the beach where eat and drink.
+For sleeping is possible to use hammocks, Canadian tents, and cute huts.
+I slept in a Canadian tent because all the huts were already occupied.

-In the evening some of these stalls put music and people drink on tables by candlelight.
+Some of these stalls put music in the evening, and people drink on tables light by candles.
 The first night, though, I preferred to drink beer on my own, sitting on the shore by the sound of the sea.
-This sound stayed with me even after, in the dreams, because the tent was just about ten meters from it.
+This sound, after, stayed also in my dreams because the tent was just ten meters from it.

-The night after I drank aguardiente with a nice couple of Bogota, big fans of Nichola di Bari, an old Italian singer of which I don’t know a single song, but I’m sure I haven’t lost anything.
-The aguardiente is what Burroughs also drank in these areas, such as in Panama with his friend even more crazy than him “drinking aguardiente with tea and canella to cut that kerosene taste”.
-It is like anisette.
+The night after, I drank aguardiente with a friendly couple of Bogota, big fans of an old Italian singer, Nicola di Bari, of which I don’t know a single song, but for sure I haven’t missed anything.
+The aguardiente is what also Burroughs drank in these areas, such as in Panama with his friend even crazier than him “…drinking aguardiente with tea and canella to cut that kerosene taste…”.
+It tastes like anise.

-The man from Bogota told me that when it was alive Pablo Escobar, the king of Colombian drugs for many years, it was better because he was very generous and built hospitals, roads, schools, and donated money to the people instead after him not much because the state is very stingy.
-He added, however, that we Italians can be proud of our mafia because it is respected around the world!
+The man from Bogota told me that when it was alive Pablo Escobar, the king of Colombian drugs for many years, it was better because he was very generous.
+He built hospitals, roads, schools and donated money to the people.
+Instead, after him, they were left only with a very stingy state.
+He added, however, that we Italians can be proud of our mafia because it’s respected around the world!

-For what I have noticed the Colombians are not big drinkers, all the opposite of their Venezuelans neighbours, because it is already the second time that when I drink aguardiente with them, they keep saying how strong it is, how they will feel on the day after, etc… when in reality is a normal alcoholic, not so strong.
+I’ve noticed that Colombians are not big drinkers, all the opposite of their Venezuelan neighbors.
+Every time I drink aguardiente with them, they keep saying how is strong, how much they will feel bad on the following day, etc… when in reality is an ordinary alcoholic drink, not so strong.